Skip to main content

 For clients with no OAuth UI, or headless / CI setups, send a brand-scoped API key as a bearer token instead:

 Create keys at Settings → API.
-A request with no / invalid credential returns 401.
+A request with no or invalid credential returns 401; OAuth-capable clients use its challenge to begin discovery.

-Every connection is scoped to exactly one brand — and there is no brand in the URL.
-With OAuth you choose the brand when you sign in; with an API key the key itself carries the org + brand.
+Every connection is scoped to exactly one brand, and there is no brand in the URL.
+With OAuth you choose the brand when you sign in; with an API key the key itself carries its brand.
+There are no organization-scoped API keys.
 Either way the token or key determines the brand for every call.
-To operate on a different brand, connect again and pick it (OAuth) or use that brand’s key.
+This holds on organization accounts too.
+Connecting from one shows a brand picker, and you select the single brand that connection will use.
+To work on a different brand, disconnect the MCP connection and connect again, picking the other brand.
+With an API key, use that brand’s key instead.
 Find brand details via the get_brand tool or the dashboard.

 Errors surface with an actionable code, message, suggestion, and a request_id you can quote to support.
 Out-of-credits → INSUFFICIENT_CREDITS.
 Permission gaps and validation failures each return a distinct code.